weeeBox/mobile-system-design/topics/in-app-api-design.md

     ```

 ### Safety: Is it hard to misuse?
-If a developer passes `null` or an invalid combination of parameters, what happens?
+If a developer provides invalid parameters, the library should handle the error gracefully or fail predictably.
-*   **Fail Fast:** Crash immediately (in debug mode) with a clear error message rather than failing silently or showing a blank UI.
+*   **Fail Fast:** In development environments, the library should surface configuration errors immediately with descriptive messages rather than failing silently or causing inconsistent states.
-*   **Type Safety:** Use `Enums` or `Sealed Classes` instead of Strings or Integers to restrict inputs to valid values.
+*   **Type Safety:** Utilize `Enums` or `Sealed Classes` instead of raw Strings or Integers to restrict inputs to valid, compile-time checked values.

 **Example: Network Methods**
 *   *Bad Design:* `request("GET", url)` -> Developer can typo "get".